MuhammadShareyar/property-pulse/README.md

 > A web application to help you find your next rental property.

-This is the old version of the app that uses API routes for properties, messaging, etc. The current/latest version of the courses uses server actions.
-The updated code can be found [here](https://github.com/bradtraversy/property-pulse-nextjs) as well as in the [refactor branch](https://github.com/bradtraversy/property-pulse/tree/refactor).

 ## Features

 Here are some of the current features that Property Pulse has: